TokenScript-Framework/papers/src/papers/smart-token-paper.md

 Berners-Lee and other early web pioneers didn't adopt the "site" concept merely for its potential evolutionary power.
 Their interest was in the Web's design, which was heavily influenced by a prevailing metaphor of that era: the library model.
 This model likened the Internet to a vast library and transposed a library's concept—a collection of books—to the digital realm, turning the Internet into a collection of sites.
 And just as a book has pages, the Web has "web pages."
 This framework led to a structuring of the Internet around origins (sites) instead of topics (as in USENET) or functionality (as in FTP).
 Hyperlinks became analogous to library indexes.
 However, site owners controlled these links, creating a self-referential mega-book that spanned the entire "library"[@tim1994].

 Structuring the Web around origins, rather than topics, or functionality, had profound implications.
 The consequence was the single-origin design of websites, reminiscent of how books have specific authors.
 Today, multi-domain sites are rare.
 This site-origin model imbued each website with a sense of credibility, anchored in its source.
-This subtle, yet pivotal decision laid the groundwork for a more centralised Web It inadvertently set the stage for the emergence of anchor points in the web's trust landscape, which is a phenomenon that we explore further in the subsequent sections of this white paper.
+This subtle, yet pivotal decision laid the groundwork for a more centralised Web.
+It inadvertently set the stage for the emergence of *anchor points* in the Web's *trust* landscape, which is a phenomenon that we explore further in the subsequent sections of this white paper.

 ## The Shift from Information to Applications

 Originally influenced by the metaphor of a universal library, the Web was conceived as an information system [@roeber1992].
 Today, such a description feels dated.
 It is now more apt to describe it as a sprawling web of applications.
 Rarely do individuals now describe their online activity as simply "browsing," whether for information, or anything else.
-In present times, their online activities consist of interacting with dynamic web apps, to chat, shop, book hotels, work remotely, network, and/or indulge in leisurely activities.
-Precious few individuals intentionally draw parallels between the Internet and a Universal Library any longer.
+Presently, Web users chat, shop, book hotels, work remotely, network, and/or indulge in leisurely activities.
+Few consider Internet a Universal Library any longer.

 The transition from a web of information to a web of applications marked the significant transformation of Web 2.0.
 This was achieved by expanding the site model into an application model through web services.
 Key technologies of Web 2.0 include AJAX, RESTful API, and SaaS.
 Notably, these are application-oriented technologies built atop the traditional site-based information model.
 Concurrently, HTML evolved from a document format to an application development User Interface description language.

-As the Web transitioned from an information repository to an application platform, the concept of trust anchors emerged.
+As the Web transitioned from an information repository to an application platform, a new kind of web service - which this paper conceptualise as "trust anchors" - emerged.
 These trust anchors are essential services that the Web ecosystem depends on.
 They tend to be provided by a few dominant entities and become the focal points of trust for web applications.

 ## Trust Anchors and Web Centralisation: An Inevitable Byproduct of Application Shift

 Web 2.0 has created a complex network of applications interconnected through multiple web services.
 These services, such as Google Login and Google Pay, have become more than just functional components.
 They are now central to ensuring the security and reliability of web applications.
-In this context, we refer to them as Trust Anchors.
-This term, originally from PKI cryptography, is used here to describe their critical role in the Web 2.0 ecosystem.
+This paper refers to them as Trust Anchors.

-This section of the paper examines the role of Trust Anchors in web centralisation.
+Trust Anchors play a crucial role in Web's centralisation.

-Traditionally, a Trust Anchor in cryptography is an authoritative entity trusted without external validation [@linn2000], with an example being root CA certificates in SSL/TLS.
+Traditionally, a Trust Anchor in PKI cryptography is an authoritative entity trusted without external validation [@linn2000], with an example being root CA certificates in SSL/TLS.
 In the web ecosystem, however, we define the term as follows,

 #### Trust Anchor

-Trust Anchors are external web services that web applications depend on for their core functions, even when they possess the code to provide similar functionalities themselves.
+Trust Anchors are external web services that web applications depend on for their core functions, even if they possess the code to provide similar functionalities themselves.
 This dependency arises from the inherent trust that the business logic of these applications places on these services.
 In essence, Trust Anchors are not just functional; they are trusted.

 The crucial distinction between a website's functionality and the trust it depends upon is demonstrated by the following Case Studies: